heetbeet/juliawin/README.md

-# Julia, with batteries included
+# Julia on Windows with batteries included
 Juliawin is a Julia installer for Windows: it includes Julia as well as tools like Atom/Juno, Jupyter and the scientific Python stack.
 The installer is a single .bat file with a collection of batch and Julia routines to dynamically fetch and installs all content from original sources.

 Juliawin sets out to be similar to https://winpython.github.io/ in outcome.